unaiiM/UniPost/README.md

     - Cookie utility to build sample cookie.
 - Add Http protocol validation, add method isValid and submethods for every struct section (line, headers, body) [-]
 - Add config (API, WEB,...) to avoid hardcoded strings.
+- Maybe add a class in API and WEB and WSS to make it more clear. [-]